What Should I Do if I Am Injured in An Accident?

 Call the Rode Law Firm for a free consultation.

 Of course, safety is always the most important consideration when taking photographs of the scene and vehicles, but this evidence can often be vital to your claim.
 In addition, it is not uncommon to feel “fine” after an accident because your adrenaline is working overtime and may cover up the pain from the trauma.
 That’s why it is important to get checked out medically even if you think your injuries are minor or you think you have no injuries.
 The above steps are a great start to getting on your Road to Recovery.

 It’s very simple.
 Contact us now for a free consultation.
-You can call us at (918) 599-8880 or fill out our online form.
+You can call our office today or fill out our online form.
 After you have discussed your case with one of our accident attorneys, all you need to do is fill out a bit of paperwork, and we can start working on the case for you right away.

 There is no upfront cost to you for hiring an attorney at the Rode Law Firm.
 We don’t charge a fee unless we are successful in obtaining a financial recovery for you.

 We will work for you to achieve the best possible outcome in your case.
 Our experienced attorneys will be by your side every step of the way, aggressively representing your best interests.
 We will work with the insurance companies and the opposing attorneys to achieve a fair settlement, all while making preparations to take your case to trial if necessary.
 We know how to prepare, package and present your case in order to maximize the compensation you are able to recover.
 If an insurance company is unwilling to settle your case for a fair amount, our thorough preparation gives us the ammunition we need to take an aggressive approach toward filing suit and pushing your case through private mediation and trial.